-Roasted Butternut Squash and Apples are the warm aromas and tastes of fall is one dish.
+Roasted Butternut Squash and Apples fill your home with the wonderful flavors of fall – cinnamon and pumpkin spice.
 Simple ingredients with deep roasted flavors.

 The warm flavors of fall in one dish – butternut squash, apples, cinnamon and pumpkin pie spice.